 As a disadvantage, the addition of a stapling line creates new potential sites for postoperative fistula.
 The operative time may also increase, as shown in the present study.
 However, the persistent attempt to accomplish tumor resection and the greater proportion of cases with Roux-en-Y reconstruction may have influenced this result.
 Thus, we believe that after the technique becomes routine, this increment in operative time due to the addition of the partitioning is minimal.
 There is no consensus regarding the need for Roux-en-Y reconstruction.
-The presence of biliary flow to the stomach due to the GJ is something that theoretically can impair gastric emptying.
+The presence of biliary flow to the stomach due to the GJ is something that theoretically can impair GE.
 Moreover, reflux alkaline gastritis and afferent loop syndrome may impair acceptance of diet.
 The use of a Roux-en-Y reconstruction or the addition of Braun enteroenterostomy may prevent these complications[22].
 However, as patients have limited life expectancy, the alleged short and long-term complications of biliary reflux were not observed in our study.
 Thus, Roux-en-Y reconstruction may not be justified.

 Both procedures can be safely performed by laparoscopy[23-25].
 They may also be performed during a staging laparoscopy with palliative intent or even to improve nutritional status in a patient with neoadjuvant or conversion therapy indication[26].

 When comparing the techniques, the outcomes analyzed vary in literature.
 Regarding early postoperative results, DGE is widely used but the way of classifying is not standardized and is somewhat subjective.
 The International Study Group of Pancreatic Surgery definition has been employed[27].
 It conceptually defines DGE when a nasogastric tube is required for 8 d or limited oral intake cannot be tolerated by postoperative day 14.
 This criterion may be too strict, causing lack of documentation of cases with mild DGE.
 Ernberg et al[9] reported a significantly lower incidence of DGE in GP patients (0%) compared with the GJ (42.9%, p = 0.024).
 Additionally, oral nutrition alone was recorded more often at follow-up in the partitioning group (9/9, 100%) than in the GJ group (4/13, 30.8 %) (p = 0.002).
 Thus, in the present study, we decided to evaluate the time to reach GOOS scores 2 and 3.
 Both groups took the same average of days for diet acceptance and progression.
 However, the partitioning group had a trend to present higher final values of GOOS.
-The length of Hospital stay is another early outcome commonly used.
+The length of hospital stay is another early outcome commonly used.
 It indirectly reflects the ability of oral ingestion acceptance.
 In addition, it is influenced by other factors of interest such as postoperative complications.

 Kumagai et al[28] published a meta-analysis comparing GP with GJ.
 Seven studies containing 207 patients were included.
-GP had a significantly lower risk of DGE (RR 0.32; 95%CI 0.17 to 0.60; p < 0.001) and shorter postoperative hospital stay (mean of 6.1 d; p < 0.001).
+GP had a significantly lower risk of DGE (relative risk: 0.32; 95%CI 0.17 to 0.60; p < 0.001) and shorter postoperative hospital stay (mean of 6.1 d; p < 0.001).
 Conversely, no significant differences were observed in operative time, blood loss, postoperative complications and anastomotic leak[28].

 The main long-term goals of GP are the maintenance of oral intake capacity and survival.
 What can be verified is that once the GOO is successfully solved, either with GP or GJ, patients maintain the capacity to eat until near death.
 Only 13.3% of patients did require additional procedures to maintain the alimentary route.
 When that happened, it was doubtful whether the failure was exclusively due to the initial procedure causing GOO recurrence or due to disease progression.
 The weight regain was also similar between the two groups, confirming the equal long-term effectiveness of both procedures to maintain oral intake.